-This cake is moist and filled with warming fall flavours.
+This cake is moist and filled with flavours.
 The whipped cream topping adds just the right touch of decadence without overpowering the flavours of the cake.

 - Preheat oven to 375°F.